 Practitioners can pay their fees individually (then request a reimbursement from their employer if that arrangement has been agreed).

 Where an employer has several practitioner employees, and they’ve arranged to pay their APC fees, they can choose to pay the fees using the ‘bulk funding’ method - this means practitioners wouldn’t have to pay the fees first and then request a reimbursement from their employer.
+But employees still have to apply for their APC first in order to get an SO number (and pass that on to their employer).

 What do I have to do?